sarmis/docpiler/docpiler/README.md

 In contrast with most npm packages, docpiler is supposed to be installed as a global package.

 Examples will be provided in the github repo.

+## Project Status
+This project is in alpha version.
+Please feel free to contact me directly or via github for any issues related to this package.